 - sun fever – a type of heatstroke that happens after prolonged sun exposure – could be fatal if not addressed quickly.

-– sun protection enables you to enjoy the outdoors longer without feeling too tired or drained.
-The Vitamin D from sunshine is important in maintaining bone health and providing other benefits as well!
+Sun protection enables you to enjoy the outdoors longer without feeling too tired or drained.
+The Vitamin D from sunshine is essential in maintaining bone health and providing other benefits as well!

-The amount of UV radiation we are absorbing is at an all-time high.
+UV radiation absorption is at an all-time high

 A recent study found that Americans get enough ultraviolet radiation during the summer to produce Vitamin D in their skin, and they still receive more than three times as much while indoors throughout the winter months!